Creating course/unit introduction videos to guide student learning

 |

-A course introduction video is usually more formal and planned than something like an instructor feedback video.
-It is probably more planned and structured to make sure the content is well-organized and covers all the points you wish to address.
+A course introduction video is usually more formal and planned than an instructor feedback video.
+It is probably more planned and structured to ensure the content is well-organized and covers all the points you wish to address.
 A unit introduction video may be slightly less formal or scripted but still should be given thought and planning.
 Both types of videos, however, should provide students with information about the content being covered, the work they are being asked to do, and the order and ways in which they should complete that work successfully.
-These videos can greatly increase students' perception of the role you play in facilitating learning.
+These videos can greatly increase students' perception of your role in facilitating learning.

 Briana Burton — Microbiology 470